How Komodo Found a “Water-Up” Solution to Overcrowding

 It’s not just the schedule that needed to be managed.
 With such iconic conditions, each dive site in Komodo is like its own character and divers come with specific sites and experiences in mind.
 To avoid guest disappointment if a site wasn’t available, all operators were encouraged not to promise any specific dive sites, but to have clear communication about the variety of sites from early on; both with online bookings and walk-in guests.

 The rollout included a trial period at three high-traffic sites, allowing for mistakes and adjustments without penalty.
-Supported by materials in English and Bahasa, the new habit was socialized rather than policed.
+Supported by materials in English and Bahasa, the new habit was socialised rather than policed.

 Ripples of Change